msarkar2501/ELC-Summer-Internship-2025-Galaxy-Classification/README.md

 ## Acknowledgements

 This work was carried out under the ELC Summer Internship 2025 programme at Thapar Institute of Engineering and Technology.

+## Conflicts of Interest

+This work is the contribution of the author of this repository only.